 To delete a custom roof, select it and tap the Delete button.
 (Pro edition only)

 The roof will also be removed if you delete the story that it rests on.

 The Roof Assistant helps you add a standard roof to your building.

-3 – Preview of your project with the added roof.
-To rotate the picture, drag it, or swipe with three fingers.
-To zoom in or out, use the zoom buttons above the preview, or the mouse wheel, or swipe up or down with two fingers.
+2 – Preview of your project with the added roof.
+To rotate the picture, drag it around with a finger.
+To zoom in or out, use the pinch gesture.

 You can also move a custom roof one story up or down using the two buttons below the preview.
 (Pro edition only)